"What are the best, most important threat intelligence feeds that I should integrate into my security operations?"

 - It assumes I can comparatively evaluate feed A apples and feed B oranges (and various other feed fruits and vegetables) in a given timeframe irrespective of your particular use cases.

-The first step in identifying the "best, most important threat intelligence feeds that I should integrate within my security operations" would be to understand the various characteristics of your own security operations.
+The first step in identifying the "best, most important threat intelligence feeds that I should integrate into my security operations" would be to understand the various characteristics of your own security operations.
 Consider that an outsider with little understanding of your security operations will likely not be in a position to offer you very much without this insight.
 I would take these outside recommendations with a grain of salt.

 You need to do a little soul searching to answer this question.